 Through these funds, the AAC is able to support modest requests to assist scientific research projects within the scope of the AAC's charter.

 The application period for AAC Research Grants January 1 to March 1 each year.
 Late applications will not be accepted.
 Applications must be submitted electronically via an emailed Microsoft Word or Adobe Acrobat (.PDF) attachment.
 An application is required.
 Please limit the length of proposals to no more than 10 pages total.
-You may also include attachments that will give the committee a better understanding of your… [view grant]
+You may also include attachments that will give the committee a better understanding of your proposal, but we ask… [view grant]

 Jonny and Micah believed the summit meant something, but style was everything.
 They pursued climbing in the same manner they lived—with vigor and passion, and with a strong desire to share… [view grant]

 The McNeill-Nott Award seeks to preserve the spirit of these two talented and courageous climbers by giving grants to amateur climbers exploring new routes or unclimbed peaks with small and lightweight teams.
 The Award focuses on projects that have strong exploratory and adventuresome mountaineering objectives.
 These elements are more important than the technical rating of the climbing objective.